 Other positive changes are also taking place in services in remote settings.
 For example, recording client smoking status has been found to be increasing in remote areas, especially in services with TIS Program funding compared to non-funded services.
 This suggests increased awareness among health professionals of the need to address smoking behaviours in these TIS-funded services.

 It has been suggested that increasing the intensity and reach of TIS teams in remote areas could lead to significant reductions in smoking among Aboriginal and Torres Strait Islander people living in remote areas.
-In accordance with the Australian Federal Department of Health, service remoteness is classified using the Modified Monash Model.
-In 2020, the Department of Health extended the coverage of the TIS program to include:
+In 2023, the Department of Health and Aged Care revised its approach to program service delivery, with the aim of expanding the geographical coverage of the program to 100 percent.
+TIS Program service regions transitioned to an improved regionalised approach, defined according to the ABS Indigenous Regions 2021 (IREG).
+This change was taken to ensure all Aboriginal and Torres Strait Islander people and communities, including those in remote and very remote areas would have access to TIS Program support.

-To view which areas of Australia different TIS Teams service, you can visit the map on the TIS Team Locations page and select the map layer ‘Tackling Indigenous Smoking Service Areas’.
-Click on the TIS area of interest and a pop-up window will show the organisation’s name.
+To view which areas of Australia different TIS Teams service, you can visit TIS Interactive Map and select the map layer ‘Tackling Indigenous Smoking Service Areas commencing 1 July 2023’.
+Click on the TIS area of interest and a pop-up window will show the lead organisation’s name.

 It is anticipated that increasing the focus on remote areas through more targeted activity would concentrate efforts on the areas of greatest disparity.
 The emerging evidence suggests effective activities include: